DJS COMMUNITY DETENTION OFFICER I

 A thorough background check, including fingerprinting and drug testing

 2. Employees in this classification are subject to substance abuse testing in accordance with Code of Maryland Regulations 17.04.09, Testing for Illegal Use of Drugs.

-The online application process is strongly urged.
-However, if you are unable to apply on line you may mail a paper application to the address below or fax a paper application to the fax number below.
-If you choose to fax or use regular mail, you must include on each page of the attachment your First and Last Name, the Recruitment Number that is located at the top of the bulletin and the last 4 digits of your SS#.
-The paper application must be received by 5 pm, close of business, on the closing date for this recruitment, no postmarks will be accepted.
+Online application process is STRONGLY preferred.
+A paper application may be mailed to the address below or faxed to the fax number below.
+If you choose fax or regular mail you must include on each page of the attachment your First and Last Name, the Recruitment Number that is located at the top of the bulletin and the last 4 digits of your SS#.
+Resumes will not be accepted in lieu of completing the online application or paper application.
+Applications must be received by the closing date no postmarks will be accepted.
 Incorrect application forms will not be accepted: